BenWiederhake/implicants/README.md

 ## TODOs

 - Check whether `cdylib` makes more sense.
+- Filter implicants, early abort, and other weird things.
+  Not sure whether I actually need that, so I'll first wait.
 - Think about optimizations, if necessary:
   * Measure performance, use FNV HashMap if reasonable.
   * Transfer implicants in bulk to avoid cache trashing.